david-hil/100-days-of-code/LOG.md

 **Today's Progress**: Basically finished my to-do-app

 **Thoughts:** Propably will start a new app tomorrow (maybe a calculator).
 Learnt many new things.
 I should stop writing this messages like anyone but me will read them.
 Why am I even writing them in English?

+### Day 4: September 9, 2018

+**Today's Progress**: Started a bitcoin price displaying app using coindesks api (actually I just tried to make the API call work)

+**Thoughts:** Working with async stuff is hard.
+Especially if you never did it before.
+I haven't.
+I feel creative for not doing the same thing with this one movie db, like everyone else (though btc is basically API project #2).